JuliaDynamics/TransitionsInTimeseries.jl/paper/paper.md

 ## Reliability

-In high-impact context mentioned in the introduction, it is crucial to avoid errors.
+In the high-impact context mentioned in the introduction, it is crucial to avoid errors.
 TransitionsInTimeseries.jl is therefore tested via continuous integration on a large test suite, thus providing a reliable research framework.
 Furthermore, a centralized code base implies that any new user is a new test, thus increasing the reliability of the code over